yuja/jj/GOVERNANCE.md

   or long-term vision.
 - Ensuring the community remains a warm and welcoming place, to new and veteran members alike.
+- Practicing transparency in the project, communicating decisions and their rationale when appropriate.

 This is not an exhaustive list, nor is it intended that every Maintainer does each and every one of these individual tasks to equal amounts.
 Rather this is